MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.6_serializable.rst

-How to Save and Load (Serializable interface)
+Save and Load (Serializable interface)
 =============================================

 In this tutorial, we explain in detail the ``Serializable`` interface, i.e. the interface to save and load classes from